jamespope101/phonebook-api/README.md

 ### Build the Application
 `./gradlew clean build`

-## Testing
-All unit/functional tests will be run as part of the build task.

 ### Running the App Locally
 The app can be run locally by running ApplicationBoot.main() with the following VM options in an IntelliJ run configuration: